Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 > eyJhbGciOiJFUzI1CiJ9.eyJhZGRyZXNzIjoiMHhEZTBmMjljRTdhMmMyZDg5YTNFNjg4OTcyRUM3NzY0PDU0ZTc1LzgwIiwiaKF0IjoxNjYwOTE4MTU4LCJleHAiOjE2OTI0NzU3NTh9.cNC2CFfqO3UN8RuMpAFUp0zI5wXEOIR_xk9Ejvmv7lzyF6SPo_f83R2SOBDg1Tp1ldS7O1dLvjL6DuXlwUs4Lw

 If your token doesn’t work, ensure you have selected the correct account.
 Your Access Token only works with the Testnet account you received from Super Protocol.
 Also, check that you don’t accidentally copy your Access Token with line break characters or spaces.
-Don’t hesitate to contact Super Protocol community managers on [Discord](https://discord.com/invite/superprotocol) if you face any issues.
+If the issue persists, contact Super Protocol Community Managers on [Discord](https://discord.com/invite/superprotocol).

-<! -- more old stuff-->

 If you see the error below, it means that you are trying to connect with the wrong Metamask account.